TusharPuri10/MoodMeter/README.md

 3. Install the required Python packages by running the following command:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

-4. Navigate to the `frontend` directory and install the required Node.js packages by running the following command:
+4. Navigate to the 'frontend' directory and install the required Node.js packages by running the following command:

-npm install
+`npm install`
 <hr>

 ### 3. Running the Application

-1. In the `backend` directory of the project, start the Flask server by running the following command:
+1. In the 'backend' directory of the project, start the Flask server by running the following command:

-python main.py
+`python main.py`

-2. In a separate terminal or command prompt window, navigate to the `frontend` directory and build the React application by running the following command:
+2. In a separate terminal or command prompt window, navigate to the 'frontend' directory and build the React application by running the following command:

-npm run build
+`npm run build`

 3. Start the React server by running the following command:

-npm start
+`npm start`

 4. Open your web browser and go to http://localhost:3000/ to access the application.
 <hr>